Frederick Hill Meserve

 Frederick Hill Meserve (1865 – 1962) was a businessman and collector of photographs.
 He published a large collection of early American photographic portraits.
-In 1944 he worked with historian Carl Sandburg to publish 100 photographs of Abraham Lincoln.
+In 1944 he worked with historian Carl Sandburg to publish 100 photographs of Abraham Lincoln, titled "The Photographs of Abraham Lincoln".
 The Library of Congress has his photographic publishings in its collection.
+Yale University’s Beinecke Rare Book and Manuscript Library and the National Portrait Gallery together own more than 73,000 items in the Meserve-Kunhardt Collection.